-What are resulting trusts?
+What are ‘resulting trusts’?

-The circumstances in which property will become subject to a resulting trust were recently examined by the House of Lords inWestdeutsche Landesbank Girozentrale v Islington London Borough Council AC 669.
-Lord Browne-Wilkinson identified two circumstances in which a resulting trust would arise:
+The circumstances in which property will become subject to a resulting trust were examined by the House of Lords (HL) in the leading case in 1996 (Westdeutsche Landesbank Girozentrale v Islington London Borough Council).
+Two circumstances were identified in which a resulting trust would arise:

-‘Under existing law a resulting trust arises in two sets of circumstances: (A) where A makes a voluntary payment to B or pays (wholly or in part) for the purchase of property which is vested either in B alone or in joint names of A and B, there is a presumption that A did not intend to make a gift to B; the money or property is held on trust for A (if he is the sole provider of the money) or in the case of a joint purchaser by A and B in shares proportionate to their contributions.
-It is important to stress that this is only a presumption, which presumption is easily rebutted either by the counter presumption of advancement or by direct evidence of A’s intention to make an outright transfer…(B) Where A transfers property to B on express trusts, but the trusts declared do not exhaust the whole beneficial interest.’
+“Under existing law a resulting trust arises in two sets of circumstances: (A) where A makes a voluntary payment to B or pays (wholly or in part) for the purchase of property which is vested either in B alone or in joint names of A and B, there is a presumption that A did not intend to make a gift to B; the money or property is held on trust for A (if he is the sole provider of the money) or in the case of a joint purchaser by A and B in shares proportionate to their contributions.
+It is important to stress that this is only a presumption, which presumption is easily rebutted either by the counter presumption of advancement or by direct evidence of A’s intention to make an outright transfer…(B) Where A transfers property to B on express trusts, but the trusts declared do not exhaust the whole beneficial interest.”

-Constructive trusts are imposed by the court as a consequence of the conduct of the party who becomes a trustee.
-Resulting trusts are not imposed as a response to the conduct of the trustee, but to give effect to the implied intentions of the owner.
-Where a transfer of property has occurred and the legal title has been transferred, but the transferor has failed to show an intention to divest himself fully of all his interest in that property, the transferee will not be permitted to receive the property absolutely for his own benefit.
-Instead, he will hold it on trust for the transferor.
-The equitable interests is said to ‘result back’ to the transferor, thus ensuring that he retains his interest in the property.
-Practical imperatives may also demand that a distinction be drawn between beneficial entitlements taking effect under resulting and constructive trusts.
-Re Densham 1 WLR 1519 concerned a dispute as to the ownership of a matrimonial home.
-Whilst the husband was the sole legal owner of the house, his wife had contributed towards the purchase price and they had also agreed that ownership should be jointly shared.
-Goff J held that, in consequence of the agreement, the wife was prima facie entitled to a beneficial half share in the ownership of the house by way of a constructive trust, and that through her direct financial contribution to the purchase price she was also entitled to a ninth share of the beneficial ownership by way of a resulting trust.
-However, because the husband was bankrupt, she was held unable to assert any entitlement by way of the constructive trust, because it was not a settlement made for ‘valuable consideration’ and therefore void against his trustee in bankruptcy.
+A distinction may need to be drawn between beneficial entitlements taking effect under resulting and constructive trusts for practical purposes: the leading case of Re Densham 1 WLR 1519 concerned a dispute as to the ownership of the matrimonial home.
+Whilst the husband was the sole legal owner of the house, his wife had contributed towards the purchase price and they had agreed that ownership should be jointly shared.
+The court held that in consequence of the agreement, the wife was prima facie entitled to a beneficial half share in the ownership of the house by way of a constructive trust, and that through her direct financial contribution to the purchase price she was also entitled to a ninth share of the beneficial ownership by way of a resulting trust.
+However, because the husband was bankrupt, she was held unable to assert any entitlement by way of the constructive trust, because it was not a settlement made for ‘valuable consideration’ and it was therefore void against his trustee in bankruptcy.
 Nevertheless, she was able to assert her entitlement by way of the resulting trust.